jiaxuano/news_app/README.md

 **SwiftNews**
 SwiftNews is an application designed to streamline the consumption of news content from various sources.
-It utilizes natural language processing (NLP) techniques to classify the sentiment of news articles, automatically summarize their content, and provide insightful analytics.
+It utilizes Large Language model (LLM) techniques to classify the sentiment of news articles, automatically summarize their content, and provide insightful analytics.

 **Features**
 - **News Aggregation:** Pulls news articles from multiple sources to provide a comprehensive view of current events.